Living After Midnight: Reception

 PopMatters said, "'Living After Midnight' still sticks in the craws of some fuddy-duddy metal old-timers, but as trite as this little party anthem is, its hook is irresistible and glorious, the sound of a band learning that it never hurts to have a little fun once in a while.
 The song is oddly clean-cut, hedonism rendered a little innocent, and kind of sweet."
 BBC agreed it, "epitomised the new breed of radio friendly metal".

 In 2012, Loudwire ranked the song number five on its list of the 10 greatest Judas Priest songs, calling it, "Perhaps the greatest Judas Priest song to sing along with," and in 2019, Louder Sound ranked the song number three on its list of the 50 greatest Judas Priest songs.

 Cover versions

 This song has been covered by The Donnas on their album The Donnas Turn 21 (2001), by Saul Blanch on the tribute album Acero Argentino: Tributo a Judas Priest (2006), by L.A.
 Guns on Hell Bent Forever: A Tribute to Judas Priest (2008) and by Iron Savior as a bonus track on the Japanese release of their Condition Red (2002) album.

-It was covered by Disturbed on the Tribute to British Steel (2010) CD by Metal Hammer UK music magazine, incorporating the opening drum salvo from "Painkiller".
-It also appears as one of the bonus songs available with some distributions of Asylum (2010), and also features on their B-sides compilation album The Lost Children (2011).
+It was covered by Disturbed on the Tribute to British Steel (2010) CD by Metal Hammer UK music magazine, incorporating the opening drum salvo from Judas Priest's 1990 song "Painkiller".
+It also appears as one of the bonus songs available with some distributions of Disturbed's album Asylum (2010), and also features on their B-sides compilation album The Lost Children (2011).

+In 1981, Italian rock singer Vasco Rossi adapted the riff of "Living After Midnight" for his song "Dimentichiamoci questa città", included in his fourth studio album Siamo solo noi; the song became a success in Italy and Rossi used it for his first promotional video.